Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 2.md

 never created automatically.

 A collision layer is composed of flat arrays in which the elements are grouped in intervals called “buckets”.
-The collision layer has a course fixed grid within an axis-aligned bounding box.
+The collision layer has a low-resolution fixed grid within an axis-aligned bounding box.
 In PhysX, this is referred to as a “multi-box”.
 Each “cell” within this grid corresponds to a bucket.
+Each bucket contains its own nested acceleration structure.

 The configuration for the bounding box and its subdivisions are specified by the `CollisionLayerSettings`: